m50/faunadb-php/README.md

-# faunadb-php
+# FaunaDB PHP

-A PHP Library for interacting with FaunaDB and writing FQL
+A PHP Implementation of the FaunaDB client